michaeljfriedman/economy-simulator/design.md

 *companies*.
 Each person works for a company, and receives fixed income from it each month.
 They spend a portion of their income at different companies during the course of each month, saving if they have any leftover.
-Companies lay off employees when they can no longer afford to pay them, and go out of business when they have no more employees.
+Companies lay off employees when they can no longer afford to pay them, hire new ones if they can afford to, and go out of business when they have no more employees.
 We run this system for a fixed period of time.
 People and companies may build wealth, scrape by, or collapse, according to this probabilistic model.

-Future versions will tweak/add other parameters, but this is the foundation.
-Some examples:

-- People have different income levels
-- People have different spending/saving rates
-- Companies have expenses other than payroll, paying other companies
-- Unemployed people can be rehired
-- Companies are distributed across different *industries* (e.g. restaurants, housing, entertainment, etc.).
-Spending (by people and companies) happens across different industries
-- People and companies vary how much they spend depending on the industry
-- People and companies have a pre-determined set of expenses (rather than a general spending/savings rate), which they have to pay even when they're unemployed
-- After some time, spending is blocked in certain industries (e.g. like in an shutdown in response to a pandemic)
+We're primarily interested in two things:

+1. Understanding a "normal" economy: Under "normal" conditions, where does the money go (the distribution of wealth across people and companies), how does the unemployment rate look, and how does company survival rate look (do some companies die out)?
+Is there an equilibrium?
+Which variables affect this outcome (e.g. size of the economy, income distribution, etc.)?
+2. The effects of a shutdown (e.g. during a pandemic): What happens if consumers are temporarily blocked from spending in certain areas?

 ## Version 1: Basic model

-Key points:

-- Everyone makes the same amount of money, and spends at the same rate
-- Variable: *which companies* people spend their money to

 Fixed parameters:

 - Number of people
 - Number of companies
 - Income per person

-- Spending vs saving rate per person
+Random variables:

+- How much money people spend each month
+- Which companies people spend their money at

 Simulation: